 Report dangerous conditions

+One way courts establish liability for dangerous road conditions is to review prior reports of dangerous conditions from citizens.
 Reporting hazardous road conditions to Caltrans serves two purposes: First, it increases the likelihood that Caltrans will repair the condition.
-Second, it leaves a paper trail of the fact that California citizen is concerned about traffic safety at that location.
+Second, it documents that a California citizen is concerned about traffic safety at that location.